-The sequential analysis of SGDLMs integrates standard theory and methodology of univariate DLM analysis into the multivariate simultaneous system with a decouple/recouple strategy~\citep{West2020Akaike}.
+The sequential Bayesian analysis of SGDLMs integrates standard theory and methodology of univariate DLM analysis into the multivariate simultaneous system with a decouple/recouple strategy~\citep{West2020Akaike}.
 Analysis is sequential over time, with time $t-1$ to $t$ forecast-update-evolution steps that are recursively applied as time $t$ evolves.
-The detailed analytic framework~\citep{GruberWest2016,GruberWest2017} is summarised in relevant aspects in Appendix~\ref{app:sgdlmlearning}.
-The analysis combines decoupled, conditionally conjugate priors and posteriors for states and volatilities $\{\btheta_{jt},\lambda_{jt}\}$ in each time period, with analytic updating in the corresponding univariate DLMs that are then recoupled to define full inferences on the set of dynamic parameters $\bTheta_t= [ \btheta_{1t},\ldots,\btheta_{qt}]$ and $\bLambda_t = \diag(\lambda_{1t}, \ldots, \lambda_{qt})$ in the multivariate system of \eqn{SGDLMj}.
+This combines decoupled, conditionally conjugate priors and posteriors for states and volatilities $\{\btheta_{jt},\lambda_{jt}\}$ in each time period, with analytic updating in the corresponding univariate DLMs that are then recoupled to define full inferences on the set of dynamic parameters $\bTheta_t= [ \btheta_{1t},\ldots,\btheta_{qt}]$ and $\bLambda_t = \diag(\lambda_{1t}, \ldots, \lambda_{qt})$ in the multivariate system of \eqn{SGDLMj}.
 Full inference and multi-step ahead forecasting at each time point exploits simple importance sampling (IS) for prior-posterior updates and direct simulation for forecasting.
 Moving posterior distributions through the state and volatility evolutions of the model at each time (i) decouples the series into their univariate models, and (ii) exploits accurate Variational Bayes (VB) steps that link importance sample posterior representations to conditionally conjugate forms that enable analytic updating.

 Summary details at each time $t$ are noted.
 In the traditional notation, $\cD_t$ denotes all information-- including past data up to $\y_t$-- available at time $t$.